Read Me First: Welcome!

 How to get started:

-Add the integrated ESaaS textbook to your Codio account (via the giant orange button)
+(via the giant orange button)

-As of 2021, we are converting all summative assessments (quizzes/exams) and all non-CHIPS formative assessments (practice problems, practice questions not involving code-writing) to use the PrairieLearn (PL) assessment authoring system.
+As of 2021, we are converting all summative assessments (quizzes/exams) and all non-CHIPS formative assessments (practice problems, practice questions not involving code-writing) to use the (PL) assessment authoring system.
 Besides allowing us to create rich interactive exercises, PL allows randomizing elements of the questions, making them suitable for summative assessments as well as practice.

-PL is open source and you can download and run it yourself (not trivial), or contact the nice folks at PrairieLearn.com to host it for you.
+PL is open source and you can download and run it yourself (not trivial), or contact the nice folks at to host it for you.
 Note: We have no formal connection to PL so you'll need to contact them directly for support, but we believe it’s the best system we have seen for authoring rich interactive exercise for this course.